Camera Support #11178

 Anyway, darktable runs fine when launched via strace so at least I can continue working.

-#7 Updated by Richard Wonka about 2 years ago
+#7 Updated by Richard Wonka over 2 years ago

 Can confirm that current dt crashes reliably on the second import - sometimes on the first.

 I get the feeling that this might be a race condition.
 When I start dt and leave it alone for a while, on a not-super fast dual core i5 machine with 8GB RAM and 512BG SSD, dt seems to be less likely to crash.

 the strace workaround would support this theory, but not prove it...